Srin42/crudgo/README.md

 Viper - Install using go get -u github.com/spf13/viper MongoDB Go Driver - Install using go get go.mongodb.org/mongo-driver/mongo

+MongoDB Setup
+Install MongoDB by following the instructions provided in the official MongoDB installation guide.

+Start the MongoDB server.
+You can usually do this by running:

+bash
+mongod

+Optionally, create a new MongoDB database and collection for this application.
+You can use the MongoDB shell or a GUI tool like MongoDB Compass.

 Configuration
 The application uses Viper for configuration.
 The configuration is expected to be in a YAML file named config.yaml.
 You can also provide a JSON or TOML configuration file.
 By default, it searches for the configuration file in the current directory.